DynamicsAndNeuralSystems/catch22/README.md

 # _catch22_ - CAnonical Time-series CHaracteristics
 This is a collection of 22 time series features contained in the [_hctsa_](https://github.com/benfulcher/hctsa) toolbox coded in C. Features were selected by their classification performance across a collection of 93 real-world time-series classification problems.
+The included features only evaluate dynamical properties of time series and do not respond to differences in mean or variance.
+We suggest to add these features of the raw value distribution if they might be useful for your data.

 For information on how this feature set was constructed see our preprint: